Scuba diving depths and how deep can you go as an experienced scuba diver

 Beginner scuba divers to open water or ocean divers

-When beginner scuba divers are learning to dive, their depth is restricted to usually less than 10 metres (33 feet).
-However, usually the first dives are conducted in a swimming pool or in very shallow ‘safe’ water.
+When beginner scuba divers are learning to dive their depth is usually restricted to less than 10 metres (33 feet).
+These first dives are normally conducted in a swimming pool or in very shallow ‘safe’ water.

-An Open Water Diver can dive to 18 metres (59 feet) whereas an Ocean Diver can dive to 20 metres (67 feet).
+- A PADI Open Water Diver can dive to 18 metres (59 feet).

 More experienced next level divers

-As you gain more experience, either as a PADI diver, a BSAC diver or with one of the other diving organisations, you are likely to take further qualifications.
+As you gain more experience, either as a PADI diver, a BSAC diver or any of the other diving organisations, you are likely to take further qualifications.
 At the same time you will build up your dives and therefore your experience.

 What are common depths for experienced scuba divers

-Based upon the above information and from my experience with scuba diving over the past many years, I’d say the average depth for experienced scuba divers is somewhere between 20-25 metres (66-82 feet).
+Based upon the above information and from my experience with scuba diving of over 30 years, I’d say the average depth for experienced scuba divers is somewhere between 20-30 metres (66-98 feet).

 What is considered a deep dive?

 As already mentioned, the limit for recreational scuba diving is between 40-50 metres (131-164 feet).
-However, in my opinion, which is the opinion held by many experienced scuba divers too, is a deep dive is considered to be a dive that is in excess of 30 meters (100 feet).
+However, in my opinion, which is the opinion held by many experienced scuba divers too, is a deep dive is considered to be a dive in excess of 30 meters (98 feet).

-I’ve been scuba diving now for nearly 30 years and done hundreds of dives.
+I’ve been scuba diving for over 30 years and dived hundreds of dives.
 I have also dive deep to in excess of 50 metres (164 feet).
 But now I’m happy to dive to less than 30 metres and preferably to around 18-20 metres.

-To me diving at these depths is safer and the dives are longer.
+To me diving at these depths is safer and dives times are longer.

-A random question that is asked in common with the question about experienced divers and how deep they dive is ‘Can you scuba dive to see the Titanic? ‘
+A random and related question that is asked in common with the question about experienced divers and how deep they dive is ‘Can you scuba dive to see the Titanic? ‘

 Let me answer this question for those that want to know.